Near-Optimal Performance of Stochastic Model Predictive Control: Main Results

 where $J^\star(\overline\xi_0;\overline{w}_{-1})$, $J^{(W)}(\overline\xi_0;\overline{w}_{-1})$, $(\rho, c_1), (\overline{W}, c_2)$ are defined in \eqref{eqn:orig}, \eqref{eqn:J-spc}, \eqref{eqn:constants}, \eqref{eqn:constants-2}, and

 \end{theorem}

 The proof is deferred to Appendix \ref{apx:perf}.
 The sketch of the proof is as follows.
 We first analyze the stagewise regret.
-This quantity estimates how much performance compromise is made in each stage by implementing the SPC policy instead of the optimal one.
+This quantity estimates how much performance compromise is made in each stage by implementing the SMPC policy instead of the optimal one.
 By the exponential decay result, we can show that the stagewise regret is $O(\rho^W)$, and this quantity does not grow in $t$ due to the stability result in Theorem \ref{thm:stab}.
 Then, by summing up the stagewise dynamic regret over the full horizon $\cT$, we can obtain the result in Theorem \ref{thm:perf}.

-This result matches the result for DPC reported in \cite[Theorem 4.2]{lin2021perturbation}.
+This result matches the result for DMPC reported in \cite[Theorem 4.2]{lin2021perturbation}.
 We note that in addition to dynamic regret, \cite{lin2021perturbation} analyzed the competitive ratio $J^{(W)}(\overline\xi_0;\overline{w}_{-1})/J^\star(\overline\xi_0;\overline{w}_{-1})$, and showed that this ratio is $1+O(\rho^W)$.
 Unfortunately, this type of analysis does not apply to our setting because the competitive ratio is not well defined for our setting; we allow the perturbation to enter not only as disturbances but also as cost vectors, which makes the optimal performance metric indefinite with respect to the perturbations.
-Thus, competitive ratio is not well-defined for our setting.